Introduction to Mixed Methods Synthesis

 Background: In addition to understanding “what works” policy makers and practitioners often need to understand how something works, the feasibility and acceptability of an intervention, how best to implement it or whether there are unintended consequences.
 They may also want to understand how people value particular outcomes, or why differences in impact are seen.
 Qualitative evidence can often speak to these issues.
 Bringing together the insights from both quantitative and qualitative evidence can enhance the completeness, relevance or interpretation of the evidence base.

-There are a number of ways in which quantitative and qualitative evidence can inform each other and a range of approaches and methods for mixed methods synthesis depending on the questions being asked and the data available which will be explore in this workshop.
+There are a number of ways in which quantitative and qualitative evidence can inform each other and a range of approaches and methods for mixed methods synthesis depending on the questions being asked and the data available which will be explored in this workshop.

 Aim: To introduce approaches, tools and methodologies for mixed methods systematic reviews and syntheses.